Data Loss Prevention (DLP) Policy

 3.1 Authentication Security

-Furthermore, Multi-Factor Authentication (MFA) is mandatory where applicable/accesible and must be enabled for all staff accounts.
+Multi-Factor Authentication (MFA) is enabled where applicable for all staff accounts.

 4.0 Technical Controls for DLP